How long does it take you to write marketing emails?

 That’s a headline that grabs a reader’s attention.

-If I wanted to promote this post via email, I could use its title as the subject line.
+If we wanted to promote this post via email, we could use its title as the subject line.
 Both of those numbers, spent and earned, are too high for people to ignore.

 They might ask themselves, “How could you make that much money just by spending money on clothes?”